 "No stone here will be permitted upon a stone, which will never be destroyed."

-The NRSV translators take this to mean, every stone of this building will be destroyed.
+The NRSV translators take this to mean that every stone of this building will be destroyed.
 I think it means this, but I also think we can take Jesus a bit more literally at his words: These stones cannot be laid on the eternal rock, who is him.

 You might say I am digging here, but consider 12:10 -- Jesus refers to himself as the rejected stone which has become the cornerstone.
 Jesus builds on this earlier statement and says these stones no longer mean anything in light of him, who is the true and eternal temple.